A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 bash

-# Verify current GitLab version
+# Verify GitLab version and upgrade on self-managed instances

-gitlab-rake gitlab:env:info | grep "GitLab version"
+sudo gitlab-rake gitlab:env:info | grep "GitLab information"

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.